Skip to main content

 TCP Session

-When an SSH connection is established, the same TCP sessions exists between the SSH client and server until the connection is closed manually or if the session is idle for a long time.
+When an SSH connection is set up, the same TCP session lasts between the client and server.
+It ends when you close it by hand, or when it's idle for a long time.

-How terminals on local machine are connected to bash on the remote machine can be read here.
+How terminals on local machine are connected to bash on the remote machine can be read in the terminals doc.